Madalosso/somecompany-CLI-TS-test/README.md

 [Requirements/description](https://hyperlanexyz.notion.site/Typescript-Challenge-8eb08b9ae4664b7cb570becda0606825)

-# TODO:

-- Add/check missing instructions (push, clone and try)
+## Requirements

+- node 22
+- npm 10.8.1

-## Test instructions/configs
+## Getting Started

 Follow these command from the directory root.

-1. Copy the content of `.env.example` to a `.env` file.
-(Adjust according to "Configuration" section)

-2. `npm install`
+- Run `npm install`
+- Copy the .env.example file into a .env
+- Run `npm run build` to build a distribution at `/dist/cli.js`

+## Test Commands

+> These commands are defined at package.json.
+They call the CLI commands, filing the required parameters.

+- Send command: `npm run test-send`.
+This command will recreate a wallet using the .env `PRIVATE_KEY` which has some Sepolia ETH, connect to a RPC node provider, initialize the mailbox contract deployed on Sepolia and use it to send a message to the address `0xd0e3bd9fdfc791dde8aa45c6227f9310d07a9c80` on Scroll Sepolia (ChainID: 534351).

-3. `npm run build`.
+- Search command: `npm run test-search`

-4. Send command: `node dist/cli.js send -m "Hello, Hyperlane!"`

-5. Search command: `dist/cli.js search --mailbox 0xfFAEF09B3cd11D9b20d1a19bECca54EEC2884766 -r https://ethereum-sepolia-rpc.publicnode.com -j test/matching.json`

-## .env Configuration
+## Customizations

-- QUERY_BLOCKS_CHUNK_SIZE: The amount of blocks queried over each RPC get_logs request.
-(RPC capacity may vary).
-Defaults to 50_000
+- You can use your personal wallet by overwriting the .env `PRIVATE_KEY` value

+- The amount of blocks queried per request can be altered by setting the .env `QUERY_BLOCKS_CHUNK_SIZE` variable.
+Note that RPC enforce different limits according to their own configuration (Default value is set to 50k blocks/request)

 ## Improvements